fernandito77777/MigrationDatabaseOnAWS/docs/Migration/MigrateDB.md

 Now, let's check if the data has been inserted at your RDS database.

-68. in RDS terminal, Type `USE classicmodels`
+73. in RDS terminal, Type `USE classicmodels;`
-69. in RDS terminal, Type this query
+74. in RDS terminal, Type this query
 ```
     SELECT * FROM customers WHERE customerNumber = 500;
 ```